hernantz/blog/content/its-the-competition-stupid.md

 our limited vision of partial facts.
 There is also the cost of opportunity, you only have so much money or some much time.

 In every decision you make, you take your chances.
+Every choice has it's consequences.
 Since no one knows the future for granted, there are always risks implied, unexpected outcomes.
-In other words, **success cannot be guaranteed**.
+In other words, **success cannot be guaranteed** for anyone and by anyone.

 You can imagine that there is no perfect decision.
 We can point to an idea of "doing the best according to the circumstances we live in", and that in these